 Cheryl Brown, MBA, SPHR, SHRM-SCP, is passionate about helping organizations relentlessly pursue organizational excellence.
 With more than 25 years of experience working with nonprofits to Fortune 500 companies to improve cultures, Cheryl is an expert in culture transformation, strategic planning, operational effectiveness, innovation, talent acquisition, diversity, equity, and inclusion, organizational development, performance management, succession planning, and board governance.
 As an award-winning leader, her P.R.A.I.S.E.
 Culture™ and P.R.A.I.S.E.
 Strategy™ frameworks align culture with strategy to achieve measurable results.
 Cheryl also serves on the NLC Board of Directors and is a key contributor on the Diversity, Equity, Inclusion Committee, Human Resources Task Force, and is serving a second year as a mentor for NLC’s Advancing Racial Equity on Nonprofit Boards (ARENB) Fellowship.

-When it comes to supporting performance in a high-pressure environment, we can learn a lot from sports franchises.
-Dr. Nick Dewan applies his experience as a psychologist, tennis coach and sports psychology consultant to share strategies that will help you meet the unique needs of a workforce facing chronic stress and burnout.
+When it comes to supporting performance in a high-pressure environment, we can learn a lot from sports teams.
+Dr. Nick Dewan applies his experience as an athlete, coach and sports psychiatrist to address the unique needs of a workforce facing chronic stress and burnout.

 Naakesh (Nick) Dewan, M.D., is the vice president of behavioral health at GuideWell-Florida Blue.
-In his more than 25 years of experience as an accomplished physician and hospital executive, Dr. Dewan has been an innovator in behavioral health and academic medicine.
+In his more than 30 years of experience as an accomplished physician and health care executive, Dr. Dewan has been an innovator in behavioral health and academic medicine.
 He has published three books on behavioral health technology and pioneered the use of patient support tools in primary care.

 Dr. Dewan holds a Bachelor of Science in psychology from Wright State University and a Doctor of Medicine from Medical College of Ohio at Toledo.
 He spent three years in psychiatric residency at the University of Southern California and completed his residency and fellowship in psychiatric epidemiology at the University of California, San Diego.
 He is a certified physician executive and is board-certified in psychiatry and addiction medicine.